-In the last twelve months we have begun to undertake a review of all of our policies to ensure existing policies are fit for purpose and create new policies where appropriate and beneficial for our People and the business.
+Forge Holiday Group continues to review all of its policies to ensure existing policies are fit for purpose and create new policies where appropriate and beneficial for our People and the business.

-This year we have introduced a new menopause policy, breastfeeding policy, cyber security and data protection policies, along with new probation and sickness absence policies and procedures all designed to benefit our colleagues and managers and create fair and simple processes for all.
+Last year we introduced a new menopause policy, breastfeeding policy, cyber security and data protection policies, along with new probation and sickness absence policies and procedures all designed to benefit our colleagues and managers and create fair and simple processes for all.